 Your Initial Exam With Chiropractors In Idaho Falls

 When you come in for your initial exam, there are three parts to the appointment.
 They are a consultation, case history and a physical exam.
 This includes an exam x-ray.
 Here’s a bit more about each part.

 - Case history: You’ll talk with the patient care coordinator to identify the nature of your pain.
-With this, the patient care coordinator learns more about your history, including family history, diet, history of other treatments, occupational history and other areas that may come up based on your answers during the discussion.
-Then this information will be shared with the chiropractor.
+With this, the patient care coordinator learns more about your history, including family history, diet, history of other treatments, occupational history, and other areas that may come up based on your answers during the discussion.
+Then we review it with the chiropractor.

 - Physical exam: There are a few ways for chiropractors to determine what parts of your body need treatment.
-These may include static and motion palpation techniques to determine the parts of the spine that are restricted in movement.
-These findings may call for more tests like x-rays which will be done during this visit.
+These include static and motion palpation techniques to determine the parts of the spine that are restricted in movement.
+We take x-rays frequently during these visits.